B2Gdevs/magicborn_opensource/public/developer/magicborn-assistant/TOOLS_SETUP.md

      - Change OpenAPI Spec URL from `http://localhost:4300/api/docs/openapi.json` to `http://web:3000/api/docs/openapi.json`
    - The service name `web` is defined in `docker-compose.yml` and works for inter-container communication
    - Port `3000` is the container's internal port (not the host-mapped port `4300`)

+   **Why this happens**: The user section works fine because browser requests can reach `localhost:4300` on the host.
+However, the admin section's verification runs from the OpenWebUI container, which needs to use Docker's internal networking.

 ### Tools Not Appearing